Redcat468/Cardtracker-V3/README.md

 ## 📌 Key Features
 - **Real-time tracking** of memory cards (geographic status, offload status, quarantine).
 - **Modular history** with operation timeline (movements, status changes).
-- **Centralized management** of users, cards, geographic/offload statuses.
+- **Centralized management** of users, teams, cards, and geographic/offload statuses.
 - **Dashboards** to view cards by status, user, or team.
 - **Secure rollback** of operations and change tracking.
 - **Responsive web interface** with authentication and access levels.